 H.R.
-908 could result in the collection of additional civil penalties, which are recorded as revenues and deposited in the Treasury; therefore, pay-as you go procedures apply.
+901 could result in the collection of additional civil penalties, which are recorded as revenues and deposited in the Treasury; therefore, pay-as-you-go procedures apply.
 However, CBO estimates that such collections would be minimal and the effect on revenues would be insignificant.
 Enacting the bill would not affect direct spending.

 H.R.
-908 would extend intergovernmental and private-sector mandates, as defined in the Unfunded Mandates Reform Act (UMRA), on owners and operators of public and private facilities where certain chemicals are present.
-Requirements on those owners and operators to assess the vulnerability of their facilities and to prepare and implement security plans would be mandates.
-The bill also would extend mandates that require owners and operators of such facilities to maintain records, periodically submit reviews of the adequacy of the vulnerability assessments or facility security plans, and allow DHS access to their property for inspections and verifications.
-In addition, owners and operators would have to continue to conduct background checks on employees who have access to restricted areas, and provide training to employees.
+901 would extend intergovernmental and private-sector mandates, as defined in the Unfunded Mandates Reform Act (UMRA), on owners and operators of public and private facilities where certain chemicals are present.
+Requirements on those owners and operators to assess the vulnerability of their facilities to a terrorist incident and to prepare and implement facility security plans would be mandates.
 Based on information from DHS and industry sources, CBO estimates that the aggregate costs of complying with the mandates would be small and would fall below the annual thresholds established in UMRA for intergovernmental and private-sector mandates (\$71 million and \$142 million, respectively, in 2011, adjusted annually for inflation).